Daylight Saving Time: Why does Germany change the clocks twice a year?

 Germany has been changing the time twice a year since at least the end of the 1970s.
 Daylight savings is designed to help people make better use of the sunlight hours during summer and winter.

-In Germany and elsewhere across the world, the implementation of Daylight Saving Time sees the time change twice per year (Zeitumstellung).
+In Germany and elsewhere across the world, the implementation of Daylight Saving Time (Zeitumstellung) sees the time change twice per year.
 Daylight Saving Time begins in Germany at 2am on the last Sunday in March, forcing people to move their clocks forward an hour as Central European Summer Time begins.

-Daylight savings end on the last Sunday in October, when the clocks are set back one hour and Central European Time resumes.
+Daylight savings ends on the last Sunday in October, when the clocks are set back one hour and Central European Time resumes.

-Summer time ends and winter time begins (or normal time resumes), at 3am on Sunday, October 30, 2022.
+Summertime ends and wintertime begins (or normal time resumes), at 3am on Sunday, October 29, 2023.

 The origins of Daylight Saving Time (DST)